ARMmbed/lora-docs/docs/intro-to-lora.md

 * Get the [Multitech mDot](https://developer.mbed.org/platforms/MTS-mDot-F411/) and the [EVK board](http://www.digikey.com/product-detail/en/multi-tech-systems-inc/MTUDK2-ST-MDOT/591-1278-ND/5247463).
 * Get the [SX1276MB1xAS](https://developer.mbed.org/components/SX1276MB1xAS/) shield, and a microcontroller that runs mbed (in this article I'm using the [nrf51-DK](https://developer.mbed.org/platforms/Nordic-nRF51-DK/), although most microcontrollers will work).

-For both these options we have basic firmware already available, which we'll get to later in this document.
+For either of these setups we have basic firmware already available, which we'll get to later in this document.

 <span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note:** When ordering hardware, always make sure that you get the variant that works in your region (for example 868 MHz in Europe, 915 MHz in the US).</span>